Download OpenAPI specification:Download

 2.10

-Technically, you can add synthetic columns using the docker images or any SDK Data API
+Technically, you can add synthetic columns using the Docker images or any SDK Data API.

 To create new synthetic columns in a flexible way, aivis features a rich Expression Language to articulate the formula.

 The Expression Language is an extension of the scripting language Rhai.
 We have mainly added support for handling columns natively.
-This means, you can use columns in normal operators and functions as if they were primitive values.
+This means you can use columns in normal operators and functions as if they were primitive values.
 You can even mix columns and primitive values in the same invocation.
 If at least one parameter is a column, the result will also be a column.
 The list of operators and functions that allow native column handling can be found in the section on operators and functions.

 Information on the basic usage of the language can be found in the very helpful Language Reference of the Rhai Book.
 This documentation will mainly focus on the added features.